 Prerequisite(s): a 2000-level history course or third-year standing and 1.0 credit in history.
-Lectures three hours a week.

-Crime and State in History
+HIST 3305 [0.5 credit] Crime and State in History

 The history of the relationship between the criminal law system and society.
 Changing issues in the criminal law and the nature of institutional responses, covering medieval to early nineteenth-century England and nineteenth to early twentieth-century Canada.
 (Field e).
 Also listed as LAWS 3305.